Joe Gilbert (American football): Houston

 Gilbert spent the 2008 season at the University of Houston, where he led an offensive line that helped the team rank second in the nation in passing and total offense and 10th in scoring offense.

 Illinois

 In 2009, Gilbert was hired by Ron Zook as the Illini's offensive line coach.
 In 2010, he added the title of assistant head coach.

 Colts

 He had a six-year stint with the Indianapolis Colts.
 First named an assistant offensive line coach in 2012, he held the title of offensive line coach from 2013 to 2015, and reverted to the assistant line coach in 2016 and 2017.

 Arizona

 Gilbert coached the offensive line at the University of Arizona in 2018, while also having the title of run game coordinator.

 Buccaneers

 In 2019 Gilbert returned to the NFL becoming the Bucs offensive line coach.
 Gilbert earned his first Super Bowl title when the Buccaneers won Super Bowl LV.

+Panthers

+In 2024, he followed Dave Canales to the Carolina Panthers and became the team’s offensive line coach.